rohitt08-l/IT-Helpdesk-RAG/README.md

 # IT Helpdesk RAG

-AI-powered IT Helpdesk Assistant using Retrieval-Augmented Generation (RAG).
+AI-powered IT Helpdesk Assistant using Retrieval-Augmented Generation (RAG System).